TrildaDevCenter-kmm-kmp/di/README.md

 Di.get<Screen>(affinity = FeatureScope) // Screen(name="Hello from feature!")
 ```

+> [!NOTE]
+> Auto-wiring automatically sets the affinity to the scope from which it's called.

 ### 2. Multi-bindings 🚧

 Currently not supported, investigating this use-case and whether we can support it nicely.